annotation/text-fabric/tf/docs/about/datamodel.md

 *   information associated with text objects => node features
 *   labels on links between text objects => edge features
-*   **NB:** since every link is specified by an edge feature, every link is implicitly labelled by the name of the edge feature.
+*   **NB:** since every link is specified by an edge feature, every link is implicitly labeled by the name of the edge feature.
 If the edge feature assigns values to edges, those values come on top of the implicit label.
 *   types of text objects => a special node feature called `otype` (read: object type)